Worried you or a loved one may have Covid-19 (Coronavirus) ?

 Learn about Test and Trace and what happens if you are contacted by the NHS if you have been in recent contact with somebody who tests positive and who you have been within 2 metres for at least 15 minutes.

-We understand and sympathise with the concerns around children attending school at this time, especially if a household has extremely vulnerable members.
+All schools and colleges are currently closed except for those children for whom it is unsafe to stay at home or for the children of keyworkers.
 As a practice we are very sorry, but decisions about children attending school are not ours to make.
 It's not something that we can help with.
 We would suggest a discussion between the people involved and the school to decide on the best way forward.

 The Royal College of Paediatrics and Child Health has issued guidance for health professionals to determine which children and young people are considered clinically extremely vulnerable.
 The majority of children with asthma, cystic fibrosis, diabetes, epilepsy and kidney disease are NOT considered clinically extremely vulnerable.
 Generally, those children and young people who are cared for only by their GP will not be clinically extremely vulnerable.